 IW Foundations

-The Imperitive: Irregular Warfare and the Future of Security
+The Imperative: Irregular Warfare and the Future of Security

 The Core Activities of Irregular Warfare